xpack-dev-tools/riscv-none-elf-gcc-xpack/website/blog/2017-07-02-riscv-none-gcc-v7-1-1-1-20170702-released.md

 Binaries for **Windows**, **macOS** and **GNU/Linux** are provided.
 For Windows and macOS, separate installable and plain archives are provided.
 For Windows and GNU/Linux, both 32/64-bit binaries are provided.

-Instructions on how to install them are available in the [Install Guide](/docs/install/).
+Instructions on how to install them are available in the project [README](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack).

 For better control and repeatability, the build scripts use Docker containers; all files required during builds are available as a separate [gnu-mcu-eclipse/riscv-none-gcc-build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build) project.